tobyfisher/nxPlotJS/README.md

 ### Adding Horizontal &amp; Vertical plot lines

-The above example shows how horizontal lines can be added to a plot, in the case of SplitRL plots only horizontals make sense for both plots, the procedures (vertical line markers) are recorded in the separate right/left data.
+Horizontal & verical lines can be added to a plot, but in the case of SplitPlots only horizontals can be used, use 'procedures' for vertical line markers in the separate right/left data.

+#### Examples; both except an Array

 ```js
 .addHorizontalLines([ { 'name': 'Target IOP', 'y': 15, 'yaxis': 'y4' } ]);